AERIQ: SDR-Based LTE I/Q Measurement and Analysis Framework for Air-to-Ground Propagation Modeling: RSRP Calculation from CRS

 \section{RSRP Calculation from CRS}

 RSRP indicates the average signal strength that is calculated over the CRS and it averages out the effects of interference.
 Fig.~\ref{fig:RSRP_time_all} shows the RSRP obtained during the experiments at different UAV altitudes.
-It is observed that the RSRP changing tendency is similar at all heights, which results from using identical horizontal trajectories for different flights.
+It is observed that the RSRP overall behavior is similar at all heights, which results from using identical horizontal trajectories for different flights.
 Because of the pattern of the UAV trajectory, the RSRP increases and decreases multiple times during the flights, based on the distance between the Tx tower and the UAV.
 We consider two extremes, 380 seconds and 520 seconds as marked on Fig.~\ref{fig:RSRP_time_all}, to correspond to high-RSRP and low-RSRP locations, respectively.
 Representative results on CFO estimation, timing offset estimation, received power over the resource grid, and channel estimation have been provided at these two locations earlier in this paper.

 We also analyze the measured RSRP by fitting it to different path loss models.
 In particular, we consider the free-space path loss model and the two-ray path loss model with 3D antenna radiation pattern for the Tx and the Rx.
 The antenna patterns at the elevation angle domain, which are provided by the antennas specification sheets~\cite{rm_wb1,sa_1400}, are shown in Fig.~\ref{fig:ant_pat}.
 Since the antenna specification sheets do not provide the data at 3.5~GHz carrier frequency that we carried the experiments at, we used radiation patterns from other carrier frequencies available in the specifications.
-Since we use dipole antennas for both the Tx and the Rx, the omni-directional antenna radiation can be assumed at the azimuth plane.
+As we use dipole antennas for both the Tx and the Rx, the omni-directional antenna radiation can be assumed at the azimuth plane.

 The two-ray path loss model considers the line-of-sight and the strong ground reflected paths which are combined at the received signal.
-The two-ray path loss model is given as
+In particular, the two-ray path loss model is given as